-There are so many options for pizza toppings but if I had to choose one favorite, it would have to be sausage and mushroom.
+If I had to choose a favorite pizza topping, it would have to be sausage and mushroom.
 Or Margherita pizza.
 They both rank equally high on my list but today, I'm going to shine the light on sausage and mushroom pizza.
 But of course, this is not your ordinary sausage and mushroom.
 I added a few more elements including balsamic roasted peppers, buffalo mozzarella, and lemony arugula to give you a classier version of the original.
 This sausage mushroom pepper pizza is, in my book, one super delicious pizza.

 Sausage Mushroom Pepper Pizza